-The 2017 edition of the tournament saw Patrick Cantlay win his first PGA Tour title on the second hole in a playoff with Whee Kim and Alex Cejka.
-He bogeyed the final two holes of regulation for a -5 (67) and a total -9 (275) at windy TPC Summerlin.
+The 2017 edition of the tournament saw Patrick Cantlay win his first PGA Tour title in a playoff with Whee Kim and Alex Cejka.
+He bogeyed the final two holes of regulation for a -5 (67) and a total -9 (275) at a very windy TPC Summerlin.
 Gusty winds resulted in a field average of 71.542 establishing a 20-year high for the tournamnet.

 In 2016, Rod Pampling, birdied four of the last six holes to capture his first win in 10 years.
 His victory included a bogey free opening round with 7 x Birdies and 2 x Eagles for an -11 (60).
 The Australian finished the week 1st in Strokes Gained Tee-To-Green gaining almost 13 strokes on the field average.
 He finished the week 38th in Driving Distance, T15 for Driving Accuracy, T11 for GIR and T12 in Putts per GIR.

 In 2015, Smylie Kaufman, closed with a final round 61 to separate himself by one stroke from a group of seven players.
 Kaufman led the field in Total Birdies, Total Driving, All-Round Ranking and Par Breakers.

 The 2014 champion, Ben Martin, posted four rounds in the 60s on his way to victory which included a 62 on the Saturday.